mouldimus/notes/HTML_Concepts.md

 We will now cover an element of the Web that can help a developer greatly in their web development tasks.

-First, let’s review some fundamentals of the Web.
-You will have learned much of this already but there’s going to be some new data.
+First, let's review some fundamentals of the Web.
+You will have learned much of this already but there's going to be some new data.

 The *Web* is a collection of linked electronic documents.
-These documents, called “web pages,” are precisely formatted text documents that define the content and appearance of a visual display of the web page.
+These documents, called "web pages," are precisely formatted text documents that define the content and appearance of a visual display of the web page.

-These web page documents are written in a specialized type of computer language called a “markup language.”
+These web page documents are written in a specialized type of computer language called a "markup language."
 This is a computer language whose instructions are used to tell the computer how to display and format visual elements.

 One aspect of markup language instructions is that they reside in the same document as the content that they affect, and the instructions can be differentiated from that content.